SEGNIDIMOHAMED/SEGNIDIMOHAMED.github.io/_career/2020_04_13_Five_things.md

 ---
 layout: careers
-title: The only 5 things you can do to get a job.
+title: The only 5 things you can do to get a job
 date: April 13, 2020
 mathjax: true
 ---